eiffel-community/community/howtos/post-tc-election-checklist.md

-# Post Technical Election Checklist
+# Post Technical Committee Election Checklist

 After an election of the Technical Committee (TC) perform the following: